 Rhino, the label that manages the catalogue of the Warner family of labels, has announced its upcoming Record Store Day releases.
 A mouth-watering 29 titles will hit shops on April 18, available exclusively at brick-and-mortar locations.
 These include the previously announced David Bowie titles; a rare live set from Alice Cooper; rarities from Jethro Tull; a box of John Prine's early albums; a set of core Notorious BIG records; BBC sessions from The Pogues, New Order, and Hawkwind; a

-BUY NOW FROM AMAZON.COMThe End of the Game, influential blues guitarist and Fleetwood Mac co-founder Peter Green's 1970 proper debut album, should have marked a beginning rather than the promised end.
+The End of the Game, influential blues guitarist and Fleetwood Mac co-founder Peter Green's 1970 proper debut album, should have marked a beginning rather than the promised end.
 But Green's title was prescient; he didn't return with another album for almost a decade even as his old band skyrocketed to superstardom.
 Cherry Red's Esoteric Recordings imprint has just returned The End of the Game to CD in a single-disc, expanded edition.
-Green entered the studio for The End
+Green entered the studio for The End of the Game under

 Fleetwood Mac were untouchable in the '70s and '80s, releasing five consecutive multi-platinum albums from 1975 to 1987.
 Their self-titled "White Album," Rumours, Tusk, Mirage, and Tango in the Night dominated the airwaves and the album charts, and the band became one of the best-selling acts of the decade.
 This Friday, December 6, those five landmark albums will be released in a new color vinyl box set called Fleetwood Mac: 1975-1987.
 It features the 1975 album Fleetwood Mac -- which